 5. How to Bid The Buyer may bid in person.
 Alternatively, if the Buyer is unable to attend the auction in person, bidding is available remotely by telephone or proxy bid subject to the Buyer completing and returning our Remote Bidding Form which is provided in this catalogue (and is also available on our website).
 Remote bidding is subject to availability and subject to further terms and conditions (which may be stipulated on our website and/or on the Remote Bidding Form itself).

 6. Deposits may be paid by cheque, bankers draft or by prior arrangement into the Client Account of The Agents Property Auction.
 Unfortunately cash cannot be accepted.
-Proof of identity and address is required for all successful buyers in order for us to comply with Money Laundering Regulations.
+Proof of identity and address is required for all successful bidders in order for us to comply with Money Laundering Regulations.
 Original documents must be provided, photocopies are not accepted.
 For proof of identity we can accept – current signed passport, current full UK/EU photo card driving licence, resident permit issued by the Home Office to EU Nationals.
 Fire Arms Certificate.
 For proof of address we can accept – A utility bill issued in the last three months (not a mobile phone bill), local authority tax bill, bank or building society statement containing current address.
-We reserve the right to conduct a soft imprint online identification search on any successful buyer.
+We reserve the right to conduct a soft imprint online identification search on any successful bidder/buyer.

 7. Withdrawal of Lots We reserve the right to withdraw lots from auction at anytime and for any reason and/or change the type of auction for a particular lot.